 - The desire to die by suicide, or assisted suicide, can be associated with treatable depression.

-- When seriously ill patients receive good palliative care (physical, psychological and spiritual care), they rarely want to end their lives.
+- When seriously ill patients receive good palliative care (physical, psychological and spiritual end-of-life care), they rarely want to end their lives.

-- Good medical care aims to eliminate the pain, not kill the patient.
+- Good medical care aims to kill the pain, not kill the patient.
 Key medical bodies oppose a law change, for example the World Medical Association; New Zealand Medical Association; Hospice New Zealand; the Australian and New Zealand Society of Palliative Medicine; Palliative Care Nurses New Zealand, and the New Zealand Health Professionals Alliance, among others.

-- The fact that voluntary euthanasia and assisted suicide (EAS) are illegal means maximum efforts are made to relieve pain and address all aspects of a person’s suffering.
-Will this still occur if the law is changed?
+- The fact that voluntary euthanasia and assisted suicide are illegal encourages health professionals to try their best to relieve pain and other aspects of a person’s suffering.
+Will this still happen if the law is changed?
 Death would be cheaper than care and treatment.

 - Legalising assisted suicide, especially for mental conditions, accepts that ‘some suicides are okay’.
 This risks sending a ‘mixed message’ regarding the tragedy of youth suicide and creates a confusing double standard about ending one’s life.

 - The current law has a stern face, but a kind heart.
 By holding a penalty in reserve, it sends a strong message that it’s not okay to deliberately kill someone else.
 However, the Court shows compassion in individual cases based on specific circumstances.
 For example, in 2012 Evans Mott was discharged without conviction for assisting in his wife’s suicide.

-- Changing the law will not mean an end to such cases going to court as it could still be difficult to distinguish between an assisted suicide and a murder.
+- Changing the law will not mean an end to such cases going to court because it could still be difficult to tell whether a death was an assisted suicide or a murder.